jb-tester/spring-pure-mvc-annotations-testcontainers/readme.md

 - BUG: after adding Spring facet, the beans are duplicated in Spring view Spring Debugger:
 - OK: tests running
+- OK: remote debug (when tomcaut is run in docker)
 - BUG: application - not available